JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

 how the compared data is presented in the excel file.
 When more than one *result* is used in a table, they all are combined in a single pandas dataframe and an extra column called "Result" is added to the dataframe to distinguish the different results.
+Additionally, when a benchmark consists of more than one run, the results are combined in a single dataframe and an extra column called "Case" is added to the dataframe to distinguish the different runs.

 The **mandatory options** to include in a *table* configurations are: